12 Stretches for Moms After a Long Day - Baby Chick

 Thread the needle stretch

-Thread the Needle pose is great for opening the shoulders and stretching the spine.
-It also acts to stretch the upper back.
+The thread the Needle pose is great for opening the shoulders and stretching the spine.
+It also helps release tension throughout the upper back.

 Cobra